OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 <COMMAND> >> <<OUTPUT FILE>> 2>&1
 ```

-// explain what 2>&1 means
+// TODO: explain what 2>&1 means

 To apply this to your command on boot, simply edit the `/etc/rc.local` file as such: